swing-research/PatternRecognition-jupyterbook/filtering.md

 ## Discrete Fourier Transform

 We have seen that the discrete-time Fourier transform (or discrete-space Fourier transform) is a great tool to understand linear shift-invariant filtering of discrete signal and imaging.
 On the other hand, it is clear that in a computer we will only ever deal with finite-length signals, and in the case of images, often standardized dimensions.
 It is natural to ask whether there exists a tool similar to DTFT that is tailor-made for finite-length (finite-support) signals.
 This is also related to the fact that the frequency $\omega$ in DTFT is continuous: there are uncountably many possible values that it can take between $-\pi$ and $\pi$.
 But if our images are of size $64 \times 64 = 4096$ then we know that we can choose a 4096-dimensional basis to represent any image as a superposition of elements in that basis.
-It thus seems wasteful to use superpositions of an uncountable infinity complex exponentials with different frequency to represent such images.[^1]
+It thus seems wasteful to use superpositions of an uncountable infinite number of complex exponentials with different frequency to represent such images.[^1]

 We'd like to have a Fourier transform for finite-length signals (say of length $N$), which requires only $N$ basis functions, or $N$ frequencies.
 A natural way to do that is to subdivide $[-\pi, \pi)$ into $N$ intervals of equal length, that is to say, choose the sinusoids with discretized frequencies